yehia67/documentation/blueprints/0.1/data-marketplace/deployment-and-testing.md

 ### Buy a data stream

 You can buy a device's data stream using the balance of the wallet.
-When you buy a data stream, you're given access to the MAM stream's root so that you can find the data on the Tangle.
+When you buy a data stream, you're given access to the MAM channel's root so that you can find the data on the Tangle.

 1. Go to the Sensor ​page